yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 # **Usage** #

+## PTT **is** pandas ###

+The PaRSEC Trace Tables Python class is a relatively simple container for multiple [pandas](http://pandas.pydata.org) DataFrames (or tables) and multiple pandas Series (or dictionaries).
+It is highly recommended that you refer to the [pandas documentation](http://pandas.pydata.org/pandas-docs/stable/) for specifics on how to interact with the data.

+As a basic introduction, however, you can think of the pandas DataFrame as a 2-D matrix, with the columns specifying the different data types and their names/labels, and the rows being the data themselves - one row per set of related data elements (e.g., a single trace event, or the information about a single thread).
+A Series is basically a dictionary or hash table, though you can also think of it as being a one-row DataFrame.

+In addition to the pandas docs, you may find the demo_ptt.py script in the "tools/profiling/python/examples" directory to be a helpful and quick reference for some of the basic ways to interact with the data.

 ## PaRSEC Trace Tables Structure ##

-The PaRSEC Trace Tables Python class is a relatively simple container object for multiple pandas DataFrames (or tables) and multiple pandas Series (or dictionaries).
-You can think of the DataFrame as a 2-D matrix, with the columns specifying the different data types and their names/labels, and the rows being the data themselves - one row per set of related data elements (e.g., a single trace event, or the information about a single thread).
-The current table and dictionary types can be easily referenced from the **parsec_trace_tables.py** Python module file, but the table names as of this writing are:
+The current table and dictionary types can be easily referenced from the **parsec_trace_tables.py** Python module file, but the table/DataFrame names as of this writing are:

 * events
 * nodes
 * threads
 * errors

-and the dictionary names are:
+and the dictionary/Series names are:

 * event_types
 * event_names